SCLOUD-PTE-LTD/docs/lab/tenant-admin/lab-6.md

 ![1](/assets/images/labs/lab-106.png)

-You can also monitor the CPU Utilization of the auto scaling in the auto scaling detail page (*Note: the dashed red-line is added by author, this not available in the console UI*).
+You can also monitor the CPU Utilization of the auto scaling in the auto scaling detail page
+> The Dashed red-line is added by author, this not available in the console UI.

 ![1](/assets/images/labs/lab-109.png)